Manage Dying - Home Care

 Research Centre for Palliative Care, Death and Dying (RePaDD)

 A guide is available from RePADD to support and provide information to family and friends about someone entering Residential Aged Care through to the end of life.
-The booklet is called When someone dies in residential aged care: Grief and loss for families (pdf 8MB).
+The booklet is called When someone dies in residential aged care: Grief and loss for families (8MB pdf).